WXGopher/chm-wiki/Home.md

 This wiki will supplement the in-code documentation (located in ```doc/```, generated with Doxygen).
 Both end-user and developer documentation is included.

+Please use the links on the right to get started